Papilio desmondi: Description

 The blue median band of the upper surface is somewhat narrower than in Papilio desmondi and the spot in the cell of the forewing reaches basad at most to vein 3.Forewing beneath with large yellowish submarginal spots in cellules 1 b—4.
-German and British East Africa.
+Found in east Africa, including Kenya, Tanzania, Zambia, and Malawi.
 There are sharp nervular indentations at the margin of the blue band in the fore wing.

 Taxonomy

 Papilio desmondi belongs to a clade called the nireus species group with 15 members.
 The pattern is black with green or blue bands and spots and the butterflies, although called swallowtails lack tails with the exception of Papilio charopus and Papilio hornimani.
-The clade members are: